utsaslab/utsaslab.github.io/_posts/2017-8-11-How-To-Give-A-Systems-Talk.md

    You don't need to present every detail from the paper.
 You need to get the audience interested enough to go look at your paper.

-    In a similar vein, dont’ show every graph from the paper.
+    In a similar vein, don't show every graph from the paper.
 Show the most interesting graphs, and point at the paper for the rest.

 2. **Remember your audience hasn't been thinking about this for as long as you have.**